digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/bond.rst

   period start date is less than 12M (our regular coupon period), this implies a short initial stub period.

+For more information on calendar, schedule, and day count functions, see the :doc:`date utility functions tutorial <../tutorials/advanced-topics/instrument-modeling/date-utilities>`.

 Now that we have defined the terms we can create the bond instrument:

 .. literalinclude:: ../src/test/daml/Daml/Finance/Instrument/Bond/Test/Util.daml